 Consider the evidence and safety

-In most cases, more well-designed studies are needed before researchers can make a clear judgment about which complementary and alternative asthma therapies are likely to help.
-If you do decide to try any complementary or alternative treatment for asthma, talk to your doctor about it first — and don't stop prescribed medications or other medical treatment.
-Some complementary and alternative treatments may be beneficial when used in combination with traditional medical treatment, but they aren't a substitute for prescribed medications and advice from your doctor.
+More well-designed studies are needed before researchers can make a clear judgment about which complementary and alternative asthma therapies are likely to help.
+Talk to your doctor before trying any complementary or alternative asthma treatments, and don't stop prescribed medications or other medical treatment.

 See more In-depth